It’s the restaurant with no name. At least, as far as I can tell, no formal English name.

 Lamb belly in the front, tongue at the back, and a bowl of kimchi to the side.
 I highly recommend you order some kimchi as well.
 It went so well with the meat and rice.

 Grillin’ like a villain!
-Jingisukan or Genghis Khan is rumored to have gotten its name in prewar Japan, when lamb was thought to be the meat of choice among Mongolian soldiers.
+Jingisukan or Genghis Khan is rumored to have gotten its name in prewar Japan, when lamb was thought to be the meat of choice among soldiers in Mongolia.
 This isn’t it but the dome-shaped skillet commonly used today is meant to represent the soldiers’ helmets which they allegedly used to cook their food.
 Interesting!
 You can see it in my Sapporo Beer Museum post.
 I took some mouthwatering footage of the meat cooking as well which I’ll include in a “Things to Eat in Japan” video.
 If you think this looks good, wait until you see (and hear) the meat sizzlin’ like a villain. 😉

 Once cooked, you dip the meat in the sauce…